gravitational/teleport/rfd/0083-license-expiration-warnings.md

 When the user uses either the “tsh login” or ‘tsh status” commands the appropriate license warning will be displayed. (see examples below)
 TCTL - “tctl status”
 When the user uses the “tctl status” command the appropriate license warning will be displayed.
-After expiration all tsh and tctl will display the license expiry warning.
+After expiration all tsh and tctl commands will display the license expiry warning.

 ### Example outputs